|Title:||Interim Head Coach|

 |Master's Degree:||M.Ed.
 University of Washington 2015|

-Cole Mahoney-Bruer will be in his fourth season with the VC baseball coaching staff for the 2019 season.
-Mahoney-Bruer will serve as the Pirates' hitting coach and coordinate the team's recruiting efforts.
+Cole Mahoney-Bruer will be in his fifth season with the VC baseball coaching staff for the 2020 season.
+Mahoney-Bruer has been named the Interim Head Coach for the upcoming season.

 Mahoney-Bruer was a former Junior College player who went on to play four year college baseball.
 Beginning his college career at Burlington County College in New Jersey, Mahoney-Bruer was a two-year standout outfielder he was awarded a Gold Glove during his sophomore season while also being selected as All-Conference, All-State and All-District in the same year.
 He earned a scholarship offer to the University of Buffalo an NCAA division 1 school.
 Following a redshirt season as part of the Buffalo program, he decided to transfer to Graceland University an NAIA school in Iowa for the 2010-11 seasons.
 While at Graceland, Mahoney-Bruer was a two-year starter in the outfield and one of the top hitters in the program for each of those seasons.